Fabbricatore/NN/index.md

 ![](https://latex.codecogs.com/gif.latex?P%28%5Csigma%3B%5Cbeta%29%3DZ%28%5Cbeta%29%5E%7B-1%7D%5Cexp%7B%28-%5Cbeta%20E%28%5Csigma%29%29%7D)

-Where E (σ) is the energy of the configuration, β an inverse temperature, and the normalization factor Z (β) iscalled the partitionfunction and can be used to derive all thermodynamic properties.
+Where E (σ) is the energy of the configuration, β is the inverse of the temperature, and the normalization factor Z (β) is called the partitionfunction and can be used to derive all equilibrium properties.
- This distribution is thus defined whenever a function E (σ) is provided, and indeed it can be studied and provide insight even when the system under consideration is not a physical system.
+ This distribution is thus defined whenever a function E (σ) is provided, and indeed it can be studied and can provide insight even when the system under consideration is not a physical system.
 In particular, it can be used to describe interesting properties of optimization problems, in which E (σ) has the role of a cost function that one wishes to minimize; in these cases, one is interested in the limit β → ∞, which corresponds to assigning a uniform weight over the global minima of the energy function.
 This kind of description is at the core of the well-known Simulated Annealing algorithm [2].

-It has been shown in a seminal paper [3] that the space of solutions contains global minima, which are rare thus hard to find, and a multitude of local minima.
-Despite our first desire, we should not aim for the global one, since they actually generalize worse.
+It has been shown in a seminal paper [3] that the space of solutions contains global minima, which are rare thus hard to find, and a multitude of local minima, which are found in very dense clusters.
-Another property of the local minima is their appearance in clusters, rather than in a uniformly distributed configuration.

 This motivated us to introduce a different measure, which ignores isolated solutions and enhances the statistical weight of large, accessible regions of solutions:

 ![](https://latex.codecogs.com/gif.latex?P%28%5Csigma%3B%5Cbeta%2Cy%2C%5Cgamma%29%3DZ%28%5Cbeta%2Cy%2C%5Cgamma%29%5E%7B-1%7De%5E%7By%5CPhi%28%5Csigma%2C%5Cbeta%2C%5Cgamma%29%7D)

-Here, y is a parameter that has the formal role of an inverse temperature and Φ(σ,γ,β) is a “local free entropy”:
+Here, y is a parameter that has the formal role of the inverse temperature and Φ(σ,γ,β) is a “local entropy”:

 ![](https://latex.codecogs.com/gif.latex?%5CPhi%28%5Csigma%2C%5Cbeta%2C%5Cgamma%29%3D%5Clog%7B%5Csum_%7B%5C%7B%5Csigma%27%5C%7D%7D%5E%7B%20%7De%5E%7B-%5Cbeta%20E%28%5Csigma%27%29-%5Cgamma%20d%28%5Csigma%27%2C%5Csigma%29%7D%7D)

  d(·,·) being some monotonically increasing function of the distance between configurations.
 In the limit β →∞, this expression reduces (up to an additive constant) to a “local entropy”: It counts the number of minima of the energy, weighting them (via the parameter γ) by the distance from a reference configuration σ.
 Therefore, if y is large, only the configurations σ that are surrounded by an exponential number of local min- ima will have a nonnegligible weight.
 By increasing the value of γ, it is possible to focus on narrower neighborhoods around σ, and at large values of γ the reference σ will also with high probability share the properties of the surrounding minima.

-From standart Statistical Physics, we can retrieve our cost using
+From standart Statistical Mechanics, we can retrieve our cost using

 ![](https://latex.codecogs.com/gif.latex?%5Cleft%5Clangle%20E%20%5Cright%5Crangle%3D-%5Cfrac%7B%5Cpartial%20%7D%7B%5Cpartial%20%5Cbeta%7DlnZ)